gitter-badger/galaxy-1/README.md

 }
 ```

-Services can be extended from within the own component or other components.
-To
+Services can be extended from within the component which defined the service or
-get a feel of how this works, consider the following example, where instead
+from other components.
+To get a feel of how this works, consider the following
-of directly depending on the logger-class, we instead provide an extension that
+example, where instead of directly depending on the logger-class, we provide an
-hooks into the logger class:
+extension that hooks into the logger class:

 ```ts
 @extension